d2s/Documentation/docs/Snapshots.md

 Index of [RsyncOSX documentation](https://rsyncosx.github.io/Documentation/).

-**Important**: the snapshot functionality is in beta yet.
+**Important 1**: the snapshot functionality is in beta yet.
 Use copy files function for restore of single files or catalogs.
 Snapshot works on attached disks (localhost) and remote hosts.

+**Important 2**: snapshots is work in progress and for the moment, functions for administration of snapshots are missing.

+**Important 3**: standard rsync sync tasks (backup tasks) cannot be *converted* to snapshots.
+Creating snapshots starts with a full sync in the first snapshot catalog (`~/snapshots/Documents/1`)

 The snapshot will be like:

 local catalog:

 - `/Volume/home/thomas/Documents/`

 remote catalog:

+Snapshots are created (by rsync) within the

 - `~/snapshots/Documents/1` - snapshot 1
+  - a full sync when snapshot is created
 - `~/snapshots/Documents/2` - snapshot 2
 - .....
 - `~/snapshots/Documents/NN` - snapshot NN